-Technically, joint spousal consolidation loans are eligible for loan forgiveness programs offered by the federal government.
+Technically, joint spousal consolidation loans are eligible for loan forgiveness programs the federal government offers.
 But borrowers can face difficulties qualifying for them.

 For instance, if one or both spouses work in public service, they can qualify for the Public Service Loan Forgiveness Program.
-But to be eligible for this student loan forgiveness program, they have to have a Direct Consolidation Loan.
+But to be eligible for this student loan forgiveness program, they must have a Direct Consolidation Loan.
 If they received a spousal consolidation loan under the Federal Family Education Loan Program (FFEL), they are not eligible for PSLF.
 They cannot consolidate a second time.
-And they are not allowed to consolidate the FFEL loan into a Direct Consolidation Loan.
+And they may not consolidate the FFEL loan into a Direct Consolidation Loan.

 Joint consolidation loan borrowers can have their remaining balance forgiven after 20 to 25 years of payments under an income-based repayment plan.
-But staying in that plan means that former spouses would need to keep in contact with each other during that time and agree to share financial information.
+But staying in that plan means that former spouses would need to keep in contact with each other and agree to share financial information.
 Depending on how your marriage ended, staying in touch for two decades could be the last thing you want.

 Bankruptcy Option for Joint Consolidation Loans

 Americans struggling with credit card debt, medical bills, mortgages, and other consumer debts can turn to bankruptcy for relief.
-However, their student loan debt will remain unless they prove that repaying their student loan debt causes them and their dependents to suffer undue hardship.
+But their student loan debt will remain unless they prove that repaying their debt causes them and their dependents to suffer undue hardship.

 Historically, bankruptcy judges have analyzed undue hardship cases using the Brunner Test to view the debtor’s past, current, and future income and payment history.
 Under that test, if a borrower can maintain a minimal standard of living while repaying the loans, they don’t have an undue hardship.
 They won’t be able to discharge their student loan debt.